Fred, Elsie, Gustave, and Erwin Kaltenbach, Iowa State Teachers College alumni.

 That kind of harrowing experience in a foreign country would sour most people's enthusiam for that country, its history, its government, and its culture.
 However, in later years Fred Kaltenbach would say that the trip heightened his interest in and respect for Germany.
 He later wrote: "I was swept by a powerful emotion and something inside me said I am going home."

 Fred Kaltenbach entered Grinnell College, in Grinnell, Iowa, in the fall of 1915.
 Grinnell College was a private college.
 Its $100 annual tuition (about $1375 in 2014 buyng power) must have been a substantial sum for the Kaltenbach family.
 Probably with money that he himself earned, and perhaps with help from his family, Fred was able to pay his bills at Grinnell.
 In his three years of study there, he distinguished himself in debate and oratory.
 In that era, achievement in those extracurricular fields brought recognition that was at least comparable, if not superior, to the acclaim given to athletes.
+Dan Kaiser has written a fine, detailed look at Fred Kaltenbach's years at Grinnell.
 But with the United States entering World War I in April 1917, Fred Kaltenbach left Grinnell in the spring of 1917 after completing his junior year.
 He registered for the draft in Waterloo on May 26, 1917.

 Frederick Kaltenbach's draft registration card, May 26, 1917.